-- Presentations must include lessons from both success and failures, as well as business case data reflecting costs and incomes.
+- Presentations should include lessons from both successes and failures, as well as business case data reflecting costs and incomes

-Selected slots can be allocated to organisations wishing to organise and host one or more full sessions.
+The organisers of the conference invite proposals that cover a full 90-minute session.
 The hosting organisation will be named in the agenda and conference report as a content partner of the conference.

 The content of these sessions must focus on a specific topic addressing specific questions that are relevant to a broader audience.
 Proposals should include concrete objectives for the session.
 Submissions based on the details of actual results are preferred.
 Panellists should ideally represent a broad range of stakeholders and/or have a broad geographic background.

 - The hosting organisation will be responsible for inviting speakers and organising the session in coordination with the organisers of the conference.

 - The travel costs of speakers/facilitators must be covered by the hosting organisation.

 - Up to four speakers/facilitators will be granted admission free of charge.

 - If you are submitting two consecutive sessions, such as for training, please note this in your proposal.

 - Speakers must be registered using the online registration form.